-Welcome to our Examinations and Revision Guidance Online Workshop; a session during which we hope to provide you as parents with the tools to support your children throughout the revision and examinations period.
+Welcome to our Examinations and Revision Guidance Workshop; a session during which we hope to provide you as parents with the tools to support your children throughout the revision and examinations period.

-We strongly recommend that you print this booklet, and work through it as the online workshop unfolds.
-You can pause the video at any point to complete the tasks, and record any additional information in the notes page (towards the rear) that you might find useful to refer back to in the coming months.
-You can re-watch sections of the video at any time.
+We strongly recommend that you print this booklet, and work through it as the workshop unfolds.
+You can record any additional information in the notes page (towards the rear) that you might find useful to refer back to in the coming months.